 Fig. 5.
 Coomassie-stained SDS-polyacrylamide gel for analysing overproduction of pyruvate kinase in C. glutamicum MB001(DE3)/ pMKEx2-pyk (1) and E. coli BL21(DE3)/pMKEx2-pyk (2).
 The strains were cultivated in M9 medium with 2% (wt/vol) glucose (E. coli) or in CGXII medium with 4% (wt/vol) glucose (C. glutamicum).
-Strains labelled with '--' were grown without IPTG, whereas strains labelled '+' were supplemented with 250 $\mu$ M IPTG when the cultures had reached an OD600 of 2.
-When the cultures had reached an OD600 of 2.
-When the cultures had reached to SDS-PAGE.
-The samples labelled with 'C' represent control strains, either C. glutamicum MB001(DE3)/pMKEx2 (1) or E. coli BL21(DE3)/pMKEx2 (2), that were cultivated in the presence of 250 $\mu$ M IPTG.
+Strains labelled with '--' were grown without IPTG, whereas strains labelled '+' were supplemented with 250 μ M IPTG when the cultures had reached an OD600 of 2.
+When the cultures had reached an OD600 of 5, cells were harvested and used for preparation of cell extracts.
+Ten microgram total protein of these extracts were subjected to SDS-PAGE.
+The samples labelled with 'C' represent control strains, either C. glutamicum MB001(DE3)/pMKEx2 (1) or E. coli BL21(DE3)/pMKEx2 (2), that were cultivated in the presence of 250 μ M IPTG.
 The arrow indicates the predicted size for C. glutamicum pyruvate kinase (54.4 kDa).